iNethi/master-builder/README.md

 a set of local services to share content amongst your local community and build a small ISP to sell Internet vouchers.
 [More detail...](https://splashg.inethi.net)

 We offer bespoke services, support and payment integrations upon request.
-Contact us at: keeganthomaswhite@gmail.com, davidlloydjohnson@gmail.com or inethi4us@gmail.com.
+Contact us at: inethi4us@gmail.com.

 # Network notes